 Prepare the Ingredients

-Cut 4-6 thin rounds of jalapeño for garnish.
+Peel shallot and finely dice.Drain black beans.Core tomato and cut into 1/4" dice.Halve lime.
+Cut one half into wedges and juice remaining half.Coarsely chop cilantro (no need to stem).Cut 4-6 thin rounds of jalapeño for garnish.
 Stem, seed, remove ribs, and mince remaining jalapeño.
-Retain seeds if you prefer more spice.
-Be sure to wash hands, utensils, and cutting board after working with jalapeño.
+Retain seeds for more spice.
+Wash hands after working with jalapeño.

 Cook the Corn and Plantains

 Line a plate with a paper towel.